California and Nevada Credit Union Leagues

+History

-Brief history of the California Credit Union League
+California Credit Union League background

 In 1933, less than 10 years after the founding of the first credit union in California, the California Credit Union League was organized by a group of approximately 25 credit unions at a meeting in Fresno.
 By 1940, League membership had grown to 246 credit unions.
 The San Francisco Credit Union Digest (eventually renamed as Credit Union Digest) was adopted as the official flagship publication of the League in 1941.